abhijith-tm/MeltMyPC/README.md

 > *"Will it run, or will it melt?"*

-A lightweight web app that instantly tells you which PC games your machine can crush—and which ones will turn it into a space heater—with zero downloads, zero terminal commands, and zero friction.
+A lightweight web app that instantly tells you which PC games your machine can crush—and which ones will turn it into a space heater—with zero downloads, zero terminal commands,and zero friction.

 ---